Thanksgiving - A unique celebration or commercialisation?

-Personally I think unlike Christmas which has become over the top commercial, Thanksgiving remains one of the celebrations that in this modern new world we live in is exactly what the doctor ordered.
+Personally, I think that, unlike Christmas which has these days become over the top commercial and has lost its meaning and message, Thanksgiving remains one of the celebrations of this modern new world that is exactly what the doctor ordered.

 When is it?